 Career Center

 There are many skills that can be learned in high school that will help prepare you to fulfill the unique calling God has placed on your life.
-We’ve pulled a few careers and key courses together on this page as a quick reference guide to help you get started, but the options and opportunities are endless.
-If you use a course not listed here that you feel is key in developing career-related skills, let us know!
-Email SchoolhouseTeachers.com Executive Manager at stmanager@theoldschoolhouse.com.
+We’ve pulled a few careers and key courses together on this page as a quick reference guide to help you get started, but the options and opportunities are endless, including other careers and courses not listed here.

 Advanced Public Speaking: This is an eighteen-week class designed for students who want to gain more instruction in public speaking and the evaluation of speeches.
 This course requires the student to study various types of speeches and both write and deliver several of his or her own.
 It is recommended that the student complete the Introduction to Public Speaking class before moving into this class, as it will build on some of the concepts learned.